kom42ec/omnifood-project/README.md

 ## What I learned

-- Trick to add a "border" inside the button element with box-shadow property:
+1. Trick to add a border inside a button element without using the border property:

 ```
 .btn {